alneuma/Regulang/README.md

 GNU General Public License v3.0+ (see LICENSE.txt or https://www.gnu.org/licenses/gpl-3.0.txt)
 -->

-# Deterministic Finite Automations in Haskell
+# Finite Automations and Regular Languages in Haskell

-As I am currently learning about the theory of computation I am implementng this small haskell module, that simulates DFA's.
-As I progress through the curriculum I plan to extend this module to represent a larger part of the theory.
+I am implementing these small modules to help me study theory of computation.
+There are two modules:

+`DFA.hs` implements deterministic finite automations (DFAs) only.
+I have written this first and the code is likely less clean.

+`FA.hs` implements the more general case of nondeterministic finite automations (NFAs) and treats DFAs merely as a special case of NFAs, as they mathematically are.

+## `DFA.ha`

-## Basic functionality
+### Basic functionality

 The module revolves around the DFA data constructor which is of kind `(* -> *)` It should always be fed an Ord-type as argument as this is what pretty much all the functions in this module expect.
 When making new DFAs the recommended way, checking for this will be done automatically.